Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Introduction

 It is natural to expect that a geometrical property such as spacetime symmetry gives symmetry for perturbation fields in a given spacetime.
-In this paper, for the above problem, we study the underlying symmetric structure of the vanishing of the spin-$s$-field Love numbers of the Schwarzschild and Kerr black holes in terms of spacetime conformal symmetry in a unified manner.
-In the analysis of the Schwarzschild black hole case, we reduce a perturbation with the harmonic decomposition into a set of infinite static scalar fields in the two-dimensional anti-de Sitter spacetime~$({\rm AdS}_2)$.
+In addition, if some hidden symmetric structure provides a useful way to understand the vanishing of Love numbers as several authors argued, the strategy should work for spin-s fields in a unified manner because the vanishing Love number is a common property of all the scalar, vector, and tensor-field perturbations to Schwarzschild and Kerr black holes.
+In this paper, for the above problems, we study the underlying symmetric structure of the vanishing of the spin-$s$-field Love numbers of the Schwarzschild and Kerr black holes in terms of spacetime conformal symmetry in a unified manner.
+We reduce a perturbation with the harmonic decomposition into a set of infinite static scalar fields in the two-dimensional anti-de Sitter spacetime~$({\rm AdS}_2)$.
 We then discuss a symmetric structure generated by a ladder operator constructed from a closed conformal Killing vector field of ${\rm AdS}_2$.\footnote{The hidden symmetric structure corresponds to the ``ladder'' symmetry in Ref.~\cite{Hui:2021vcv} although the geometrical origin is different.
-Hui~{\it et al}.~\cite{Hui:2021vcv} gave a generator, i.e., ladder operator, arising from a Killing vector field of a Euclidean ${\rm AdS}_3$ for a scalar field case~$s=0$; they also found a ladder operator for a tidal field case~$s=2$ but its construction seems to be heuristic.
-Our viewpoint gives a ladder operator for spin-$s$ fields from a closed conformal Killing vector field in ${\rm AdS}_2$.
-Our operator includes the ladder operators for $s=0$ and $2$ in Ref.~\cite{Hui:2021vcv}; the ladder operator in Ref.~\cite{BenAchour:2022uqo} and the mass ladder operator in Refs.~\cite{Cardoso:2017qmj,Cardoso:2017egd,PhysRevD.106.044052,Katagiri:2021scx,Katagiri:2021xig} for a scalar field case.} We further show no static response of the Schwarzschild black hole by exploiting an associated conserved quantity without explicitly solving the perturbation equations.
-To our knowledge, this is the first to explain the vanishing of the spin-$s$-field Love numbers of the Schwarzschild black hole in terms of the symmetric structure arising from spacetime symmetry.\footnote{We mention here that for a scalar field case, the generators of ${\rm SL}(2,\mathbb{R})$ symmetry in Refs.~\cite{Charalambous:2021kcz,Charalambous:2022rre} are Killing vector fields of ${\rm AdS}_2$.
-On the other hand, the geometrical interpretation of the generators for spin-$s(\ge1)$ fields is not clear.} We also discuss the Kerr black hole in a parallel manner.
+Hui~{\it et al}.~\cite{Hui:2021vcv} gave a generator, i.e., ladder operator, arising from a Killing vector field of a Euclidean ${\rm AdS}_3$ for a scalar field case~$s=0$; they also found a ladder operator for vector~$(s=1)$ and tidal field~$(s=2)$ cases but its construction seems to be heuristic.
+Our viewpoint gives a ladder operator for spin-$s$ fields from a closed conformal Killing vector field in ${\rm AdS}_2$ in a unified manner.
+Our operator includes the ladder operators in Ref.~\cite{Hui:2021vcv}; the ladder operators in Ref.~\cite{BenAchour:2022uqo} and the mass ladder operator in Refs.~\cite{Cardoso:2017qmj,Cardoso:2017egd,PhysRevD.106.044052,Katagiri:2021scx,Katagiri:2021xig} for a scalar field case.} The no static response of the Schwarzschild black hole can be understood in terms of the associated conserved quantity.
+This is also the case of the Kerr black hole for axisymmetric perturbation fields.
+We further discuss the vanishing Love numbers of the Kerr black hole with the nonzero dissipation numbers for non-axisymmetric perturbations in terms of a radial constant which is found in a parallel manner as the axisymmetric field case even though the interpretation for the aforementioned structure is controversial~\cite{Hui:2021vcv, Hui:2022vbh,Charalambous:2022rre}.
+To our knowledge, this is the first attempt to explain no static response of the Schwarzschild and Kerr black holes for spin-$s$ fields in a unified manner based on a symmetric approach from a geometrical point of view.\footnote{When the manuscript had almost completed, Ref.~\cite{Charalambous:2022rre} appeared.
+The generator in Ref.~\cite{Charalambous:2022rre} corresponds to the covariant Lie derivatives with respect to the tetrad transformations of the Newman-Penrose approach.
+It appears to come that this and ours are one of several aspects of the vanishing of Love numbers from different perspectives.
+We mention here that for a scalar field case, the generators of ${\rm SL}(2,\mathbb{R})$ symmetry in Refs.~\cite{Charalambous:2021kcz,Charalambous:2022rre} are Killing vector fields of ${\rm AdS}_2$. }